What We Know About Aleck

 “the assets in his [McGuire’s] hands were wholly insufficient to pay the just debts of the deceased and nothing could by law be paid to the legatees until such debts were satisfied.”

 Ten enslaved people, including “Ellic,” were appraised along with Todd’s possessions at Toddsberth on September 28, 1852.
-Ellick was valued at $150.
-Nine of the ten people were valued at either $100 or $150; only Mathew Stewart was valued at $400.
+Ellick was valued at negative $150, as were five other people who seem to have been the elders of the group.
+Three of the ten people were valued at either $100 or $150; only Mathew Stewart was valued at $400.
 (This suggests that most of the people enslaved at Toddsberth were older or less able to do strenuous work, which in turn suggests that Todd had scaled back his agricultural enterprise at Toddsberth.)

 An Uncertain End